segmentio/analytics-vue/README.md

   <img src="https://user-images.githubusercontent.com/16131737/52017561-8b2d2300-249c-11e9-9f59-efad34ce929c.gif"/>
 </div>

-# 🤔 What's Next?
+## 📝 Docs & Feedback
-Check out our full <a href="https://segment.com/docs/sources/website/analytics.js/">Analytics.js reference</a> to see what else is possible, or read about the <a href="https://segment.com/docs/sources/server/http/">Tracking API methods</a> to get a sense for the bigger picture.

-If you have any questions, or see anywhere we can improve our documentation, <a href="https://segment.com/contact/">please let us know</a>!
+Check out our full [Analytics.js reference](https://segment.com/docs/sources/website/analytics.js/) to see what else is possible, or read about the [Tracking API methods](https://segment.com/docs/sources/server/http/) to get a sense for the bigger picture.
+If you have any questions, or see anywhere we can improve our documentation, [let us know](https://segment.com/contact/)!